 Lybrate.com has a number of highly qualified Pediatricians in India.
-You will find Pediatricians with more than 33 years of experience on Lybrate.com.
-You can find Pediatricians online in Delhi and from across India.
+You will find Pediatricians with more than 34 years of experience on Lybrate.com.
+You can find Pediatricians online in Ghaziabad and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. Ajay Kumar

 Treatment of Child and Adolescent Problems

 Thyroid Problems Treatment